IainIsCreative/awesome-nodebots/readme.md

 - [Johnny-Five](http://johnny-five.io) — The premier Robotics and IoT platform for JavaScript.

-### Compatibility Libraries
+### IO Compatibility Plugins

-Libraries that you may need depending on the board you're using for IO and Johnny-Five.
+Plugins that you may need depending on the board you're using for IO and Johnny-Five.

 - [Galileo/Edison/Joule-IO](https://github.com/rwaldron/galileo-io) — Compatibility library for the Intel Galileo/Edison/Joule.
 - [Raspi-IO](https://github.com/nebrius/raspi-io) — Compatibility library for the Raspberry Pi.
 - [Particle/Core/Photon-IO](https://github.com/rwaldron/particle-io) — Compatibility library for the Spark Particle/Core/Photon IO.
 - [BeagleBone-IO](https://github.com/julianduque/beaglebone-io) — Compatibility library for the BeagleBone Black.

-### Plugins
+### Robot Programming Plugins

 Plugins you may want to use to program your robots.